-As I prepare to watch my daughter graduate from college in a few weeks, I can’t help but think back to my own college graduation.
-I was so focused on the career I wanted that I didn’t take time to appreciate the college experience.
-College was a means to an end, so I accelerated the process and graduated in 3 ½ years.
+As I prepared to watch my daughter graduate from college last year, I couldn’t help but think back to my own college graduation.
+Back then I was so focused on the career I wanted that I didn’t take time to appreciate the college experience.
+College was a means to an end, so I had accelerated the process and graduated in 3 ½ years.
 I had big goals and, with a laser focus, I was determined to achieve them.
 I am certainly not suggesting that focusing on goals is a bad thing.
-However, there is some advice I’d give to my 21-year-old self if I could.
+However, there is some advice I’d give to my then-21-year-old self if I could.

 Find your balance

 Don’t be so focused on what you want to achieve that you miss the value of the journey to that achievement.
 There are people and experiences along the way that will enrich your life and bring joy if you make time for them.
 Research shows that those who have fulfilling connections with friends and family live longer, happier lives.
 Nurturing those relationships is a great investment that pays off in many ways.
 Find the right balance of your career, personal development, family, fun, etc.

 Carve out time for yourself as well.
 It is often the last thing people do with all the other demands of life.
 The thing is, investing in time for you will help you be more effective in all areas of your life.
 Whether you find 10 minutes to meditate, an hour for a hike, or an entire day to spend as you like, find ways to carve out that time.

 One of my favorite quotes comes from Maya Angelou:

 “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”